luapower/heap/heap.md

 ## `local heap = require'heap'`

 Priority queues implemented as binary heaps.
+A binary heap is a binary tree that maintains the lowest (or highest) value at the root.
+The tree is laid as an implicit data structure over an array.
+Pushing and popping values from the heap is O(log(n)) and doesn't use additional memory.

 ## API